 Scots at present use three planets’ worth of resources (WWF).
 Individuals, by their own efforts, should be able to reduce this to two.
-(Estimate your own use in this 5 minute WWF calculator).
+(Estimate your own use by moving to our carbon footprint calculator).
 To get to one planet’s worth, which we require to become sustainable, we need governments to act, through either national or international action.
 Such action will include a shift from carbon sourced energy to renewable energy, policies requiring reduced/compostable packaging, busways clear of cars, biogas production from wastes, etc. The pages on this website that are listed under the heading of 2 Planet Living are actions that you can do yourself; those under the heading of 1 Planet Living need government to be involved, but you can be influential in getting governments to act.

 Sustainable development has been defined in a number of ways.
 Two of the most well-known are:-

 - Development which meets the needs of the present without compromising the ability of future generations to meet their own needs (Our Common Future: Bruntland, 1987)

 - Sustainable development is improving the quality of human life while living within the carrying capacity of supporting ecosystems.
 (Caring for the Earth: IUCN, 1991)

 The first is about present society being fair to to future generations, a relatively soft target.
 The second is about living within the constraints of our planet, a much tougher call.
 This entails: –